pnp/blog/content/post/teams-an-adoption-idea-transfer-your-group-chat-emails-to-teams.md

 Teams.
-With the variables provided by the email trigger, I compose (by default) the to and from fields in order to get all mail recipients (albeit you may want to include the CC\'d emails to) and simply replace the semi colon with a comma, this is needed for the final and only other step.
+With the variables provided by the email trigger, I compose (by default) the to and from fields in order to get all mail recipients (albeit you may want to include the CC'd emails to) and simply replace the semi colon with a comma, this is needed for the final and only other step.
 Using the "Post your own adaptive card as the Flow bot to a user" step, I am able to send an adaptive card notification in Teams to myself and